|

 be able to determine if the bomb was accidentally or intentionally

-Joyce Finnerty hired as first fire educator for
+Joyce Finnerty hired as first fire educator.
+The thirty-one year

-consultation of town mechanics) into brush truck at cost of
+consultation of town mechanics.
+The conversion into a brush truck

 Fire department accepts applications for four